tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/introduction.md

 You will revisit:

 * The double-spending problem and how it relates to blockchain.
-* The imminent problem of digital artifacts which blockchain technology solves.
+* The imminent problem of digital artifacts that blockchain technology solves.
 * How an immutable chain of blocks is created.
 * Why consensus is vital for a blockchain network.